Oakleigh railway station: 20th century

 In May 1984, the goods yard was officially closed to traffic, with the exception of briquette traffic, which was still being received.
-Way and Works wagon HD205, which had been parked at the city end of the through siding for years, was transferred to the Caulfield depot on Friday 22 June 1984.
+Way and Works waggon HD205, which had been parked at the city end of the through siding for years, was transferred to the Caulfield depot on 22 June 1984.
 By October that year, the briquette traffic had also shifted to Westall.
 The overhead in siding "A" was removed by December of that year, along with the points and the majority of the sidings.

 In March 1987, a guards' indicator light was provided for signal post 16, controlling citybound moves from Platform 1.

-As of April 1988, suburban timetables specified an overtaking move between outbound suburban and country trains, where the 16:53 and 17:36 departures from Flinders Street to Dandenong were each scheduled to wait 3 minutes at Oakleigh, for a Traralgon and Warragul service respectively.
+As of April 1988, suburban timetables specified an overtaking move between outbound suburban and country trains, where the 16:53 and 17:36 departures from Flinders Street to Dandenong were each scheduled to wait 3 minutes at Oakleigh, for a Traralgon and Warragul service, respectively.

 Since 1989, the station has featured over 40 plywood cut-outs on its walls and surrounding the station.
-These illustrate the life-stories of Oakleigh residents, who were aged between 15 and 70, when the murals were unveiled in September of that year.
+These illustrate the life stories of Oakleigh residents, who were aged between 15 and 70, when the murals were unveiled in September of that year.
 In 2002, they underwent restoration.
 About half of these have since been restored, and glue can still be seen on the walls of the station building where the remainder had previously been placed.

-On 12 December 1995, Oakleigh was upgraded to a Premium Station.
+On 12 December 1995, Oakleigh was upgraded to a premium station.

-When the Cranbourne line was electrified in 1995, trains that had previously terminated at Oakleigh were extended and the passenger sidings fell into disuse.
-The extended goods siding that was along the north side fell out of use and was abolished around the same time, although the shell of the citybound dwarf signal at the Down end remained in place until 2018.
+When the Cranbourne line was electrified in 1995, trains that had previously terminated at Oakleigh were extended, and the passenger train stabling sidings fell into disuse.
+The extended goods siding that was along the north side fell out of use and was abolished around the same time, although the shell of the citybound dwarf signal at the down end remained in place until 2018.
 As a result, the signal panel was generally only used when the underpass flooded, as all trains in both directions could be diverted to the north-side platform (by then renamed Platform 3).
-The suburban sidings were restored to service in late 2004, but only used occasionally after that with further periods out of service.
+The suburban sidings were restored to service in late 2004, but were only used occasionally after that, with further periods out of service.

-21st Century
+21st century

-In 2018 the former platform 1 was removed as it was mostly under utilized.
-As a result the island platform on the southern end of the station was converted into a side platform and the former platforms 2 and 3 were re-numbered to platforms 1 and 2.
+In 2018, the former platform 1 was removed.
+As a result, the island platform on the southern end of the station was converted into a side platform, and the former platforms 2 and 3 were renumbered to platforms 1 and 2.

-Throughout 2018-2019 Oakleigh received a major upgrade in order to bring the station up to modern standards.
-This upgrade including building 2 new modern concourses (1 on each side) in place of the existing ones.
-The subway was upgraded and lifts were installed to comply with DDA guidelines.
-The south-eastern end of the station however including the 2 heritage listed buildings were left mostly untouched.
+Throughout 2018–2019, Oakleigh was upgraded and modernised.
+Two concourses were built, lifts were installed, and the underpass was refurbished.
+Two heritage-listed buildings were maintained as originally built.